sass/sass/doc-src/INDENTED_SYNTAX.md

 ### `@import`

-The `@import` directive in Sass does not require quotes.
+The `@import` directive in Sass does not require quotes, although they may be used.
-Quotes may be used;
-if they are, the directive will always be interpreted as a plain CSS `@import` rule.
 For example, this SCSS:

     @import "themes/dark";